 When writing content for Office of Energy Efficiency and Renewable Energy (EERE) websites and applications, follow these requirements.
-Also see EERE's web writing best practices.
+Also see EERE's web writing best practices, as well as federal requirements for websites.

 Always follow the requirements of the Plain Writing Act of 2010.